g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 ## Project Setup
 To have a React app, we need to begin by following a few steps that will enable us to have an environment that supports clean coding practices and is effective too.
 In this case, the initial stage would be employing `create-react-app` which is a product developed by [Facebook](https://www.facebook.com/) for this process.
-The default settings & essential build configurations that come with this tool make sure that configuring your project becomes easier while saving you much more time as well as the effort involved in such endeavors.
+The default settings and essential build configurations that come with this tool make sure that configuring your project becomes easier while saving you much more time as well as the effort involved in such endeavors.

-First, open the terminal and run the command
+First, open the terminal and run the command:

 ```bash
 npx create-react-app pull-to-refresh-app